 A true Sydneysider knows how to relax, have decent fun and spend their time surrounded by positivity and imbued with opulent tastes.
 In essence, an Aussie knows where the best food and craft beer is, and where they can easily meet new people for a random round of darts.
 They’re just friendly like that.

 That’s why visiting the Sydney craft scene is an essential part of your trip.
 The more prominent hipster district jam-packed with fun and a sense of the old is Darlinghurst.
 This is the district where people from all over the city come to socialise and look for new and exciting experiences.
-Be sure to check out the vintage-style Della Hyde bar over at Oxford Street for a round of seasonal cocktails and nightlong music.

 If bars aren’t your cup of Australian tea, don’t worry, there’s plenty more waiting for you in the belly of the beast.
 Sydney is notorious for its vibrant and even off the hook club scene, and you can easily find your way to an unforgettable night by following the crowds around the town.